animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 </tbody>
 </table>

 The annotations were not meant to handle every situation.
 The annotations were meant to help you *get up and running* as *quickly* and as *easily* as possible, especially during development.

-We hope you will enjoy these new capabilities!